 Spiceworks Network Monitor only runs on a Windows machine and is really easy to set up.
 Just run the executable and go to localhost:8080.
 The interface is clean and nicely done.
 The dashboard is divided into servers, network devices and online watchlist.
 These 3 options together give you a good overview of your network.

 A free enterprise-class network monitoring solution.
 Zabbix is made for big enterprise-level infrastructures, it supports more 100.000’s devices, high availability setup, remote probes and has a strong security solution.
-Zabbix can monitor every little detail of your network, think of databases, hardware, services, KPI / SLA ‘s besides the obvious network and server monitoring.
+Zabbix can monitor every little detail of your network, think of databases, hardware, services, KPI / SLA ‘s beside the obvious network and server monitoring.